Nezarbr/Nezarbr.github.io/content/blog/my-fourth-blog/index.md

 To address these problems, we developed a **two-tower recommender system**, designed to transform the way drivers are matched to transfer requests.
 This system evaluates drivers’ suitability for specific transfers, narrowing the search space to just 100 top-ranked drivers—representing only 2% of the total driver pool.
 Impressively, the system ranks unsuitable drivers beyond the top 100 in 93% of cases, ensuring precision without sacrificing speed.

-The results speak for themselves:

-- **Increased Engagement**: Driver engagement soared, with 40% of drivers interacting with the system compared to just 20% previously.

-- **Cost Efficiency**: By expanding the driver pool and encouraging healthy competition, operational costs dropped by up to 19%, a marked improvement over the baseline reduction of 18%.

 ---